Is There a Dimmer Outlook Ahead for OrganiGram Holdings Inc. (OGI)?

-OrganiGram Holdings Inc. (NASDAQ:OGI) went down by -7.00% from its latest closing price compared to the recent 1-year high of $6.45.
-The company’s stock price has collected -21.85% of loss in the last five trading sessions.
-Press Release reported on 11/18/21 that Organigram Launches New Wellness Brand, Monjour
+OrganiGram Holdings Inc. (NASDAQ:OGI) went down by -6.94% from its latest closing price compared to the recent 1-year high of $6.45.
+The company’s stock price has collected 0.50% of gains in the last five trading sessions.
+Press Release reported on 11/23/21 that Organigram Reports Fourth Quarter Fiscal 2021 Results

 Is It Worth Investing in OrganiGram Holdings Inc. (NASDAQ :OGI) Right Now?